My dear Brethren: Grace and peace through our Beloved Master!

-First of all, let us consider a critical translation of Jesus’ words: “Go, disciple all the nations, immersing them into the name of the Father, and of the Son, and of the Holy Spirit; teaching them to observe all things which I have enjoined upon you.”
+First of all, let us consider a critical translation of Jesus' words: “Go, disciple all the nations, immersing them into the name of the Father, and of the Son, and of the Holy Spirit; teaching them to observe all things which I have enjoined upon you; and, behold, I am with you all the days, till the consummation of the Age.”
 Clearly enough, from this more exact translation, The Great Commission was not an order to convert the whole world – it was merely intended to win disciples from the various nations.
 And to what purpose?
-Our text says, “Immersing them into the name” – that is, into the heart and mind, the disposition of the Father and of the Son.
+Our text says, “Immersing them into the name” that is, into the heart and mind, the disposition of the Father and of the Son.

-This conclusion is clearly corroborated by reference to Acts 19:1-7, where the twelve men there assembled had told the Apostle Paul that their baptism had brought them substantially nothing, that they had been given the baptism of John.
+This conclusion is clearly corroborated by Acts 19:1-7, where the twelve men there assembled had told the Apostle Paul that their baptism had brought them substantially nothing.
+They had been given the baptism of John – and, self–evidently, had not been instructed regarding the real baptism, which the immersion in water symbolized.
 Whereupon, “having heard this, they were immersed into the name of the Lord Jesus.”
-So their previous immersion in water had failed to “disciple” them; it was only after they had been immersed “into” the name of the Lord Jesus, and Paul had laid his hands upon them, that the gifts of the spirit came to them.
-All during the Age, much immersing has been done, and is still being done, without bringing the recipients “into” the name into the disposition of the Lord Jesus.
-And, if this has not been accomplished in them, then the ritual has been merely an exercise in futility – an immersion of water and words only, with the participants in no better condition than they were before the ceremony.
+Their previous immersion had failed to “disciple” them; it was only after they had been immersed “into” the name (disposition) of the Lord Jesus, as symbolized by the water immersion, that Paul laid his hands upon them, and the gifts of the spirit came to them.
+All during the Age there has been much immersing done, and is still being done, without bringing the recipients “into” the name – into the disposition of the Lord Jesus.
+Unless the real baptism is understood and undergone by the participants, the ritual is merely an exercise in futility – an immersion of water and words only, with the participants in no better condition than they were before the ceremony.

 “THE GOSPEL OF THE KINGDOM”